dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-I changed one of the images as I wasn't happy with the outcome.
-The new photo (input 2) is from Lake Rerewhakaaitu.
-I  also changed the masks as I wanted the "thin" stars to mix with the "thick" ones.
-I am still trying to find a way to balance the thin and thick stroke.
-However, I really like the way the palm tree turned out.
-To blend the thin and thick stars I used different kinds of brushes to create the masks.
+I changed input 2, AGAIN, because I still wasn't happy with the outcome.
+I like that the sky looks like a painting but I don't really like the edges of the building.
+I will try to change the draw stars function to horizontal lines, it may blend better with the sky.
+However, I really don't want to lose the current effect of the palm tree.